mindspore-ai/docs/docs/programming_guide/source_en/advanced_usage_of_checkpoint.md

     After the loaded model file is converted to the list type, the model parameters can be deleted, added, modified, etc., and manually saved with `save_checkpoint` to complete the modification of the content of the model weight file.

-2. Save the custom parameter list as a CheckPoint file.
+2. Save the custom parameters list as a CheckPoint file.

     ```python
     param_list = []